Kurense/kurense.com/about/partners.md

 financial institution core processing and card issuer and transaction processing services, including the NYCE Network.
 FIS maintains processing and technology relationships with 40 of the top 50 global banks, including nine of the top 10.
-Headquartered in Jacksonville, Fla., FIS employs approximately 30,000 on a global basis.
+Headquartered in Jacksonville, Florida, FIS employs approximately 30,000 on a global basis.

 <img class='partners' src='/images/partners/center_state_bank.png' />